MilosMaric/WeatherAPI/README.md

 After running the project as a regular spring boot application (through an IDE or by building/running WAR through a console), the REST API will be available on port 5000.

+## Default values

+To change the default 3 cities, go to `application.yml` file and change values of sub items from `external-api.initial-cities` property.

 ## API Calls

 | URL | Method |  Description |